chihacknight/chihacknight.org/_posts/events/2018-11-06-election-night-party-2018.md

 Come hack and watch the returns come in as we eat, potluck style!
 If you’d like to bring dishes, drinks, snacks or desserts, [fill out your name and what you’re bringing here](https://docs.google.com/spreadsheets/d/1q3M-Dw0igu7aeIqP8NdBheMNvifyryE8ZeXpKF6w9Xg/edit?usp=sharing)!
 [Note: Chi Hack Night will not be providing the usual empanadas, so let's DIY this potluck right!]

-**Bonus**: Name your dish with a political pun, like “Don’t Arugula About Politics”, “Republican Party Crumble” or “FiveThirtyEight Spice Chicken”.
+**Bonus**: Name your dish with a political pun, like “Don’t Arugula About Politics”, “Bad Polling Modelos” or “FiveThirtyEight Spice Chicken”.
 The names will be voted on and the top three will receive free Chi Hack Night swag!

 ### Voting resources!